How To Incorporate TikTok Into Your Marketing Strategy

 How to Set Up a TikTok Business Account

-TikTok created the TikTok for Business option in 2020 and TikTok Pro.
+TikTok introduced TikTok for Business and TikTok Pro in 2020.
 Initially, TikTok for Business was designed exclusively for businesses, while TikTok Pro was used for creators.

 Both options offer similar benefits to account holders, including real-time metrics, audience insights, and more profile fields.